davidebreso/gem-dev/desktop/readme.txt

 Release 3.2.7 Changes (most recent at the top) -- Davide Bresolin
 ===============================================================================

+* Added "Set file mask" and "Search..." menu items.
+The code to implement the functionalities has been ported from EmuTOS.

+  "Search" prompts for a search string, then searches for matching files and folders.
+If there are no icons currently selected, Search just selects all matching files and folders in the topmost window, and the search ends.
+  Otherwise, the folders corresponding to the selected icons are searched recursively.
+If a folder contains a matching name, the folder is displayed in a window, with the matched files selected, and the user is prompted to continue to search or cancel.
+The search ends either when the user cancels it, or when all folders have been searched.

+  "Set file mask" changes the file mask of the currently-topped window, to control which files are displayed within the window.
+Folders are always displayed; the mask affects the display of files only.

 * The structure of the menus have been changed.
 There is a  "Window" menu with the commands to close folders and windows, cycle through open windows, select all items and set file mask.
 "Execute DOS commands" is now "To DOS shell"